Over $1 Million Invested: How Our Nashville Food Tours Are Changing the Local Business Landscape

 From the beginning, we’ve had three core values:

-Keep It Local - All local restaurants, all the time, where all of the food we serve is made from scratch.
+2. Keep It Local - All local restaurants, all the time.
+Every dish we serve is made from scratch.

 Why Supporting Local Still Matters